Company Formation in Estonia, Expert Business Setup Services

 Depending on their preferences and travel schedule, foreign investors and entrepreneurs have many choices on how to open a company in Estonia.
 Either establish a business entire online, see a notary in Tallinn, or even purchase a ready-made firm.
 Each way has its pros, costs, and processing times:

-For founding a company, in the Estonian Business Register online environment 🌐, all active persons (shareholders and directors) will need an e-Residency card.
+For founding a company via the Estonian Business Register 🌐, all shareholders and directors need an e-Residency card.

 ✅ No need to visit Estonia

-This procedure involves a personal visit to a notary’s office in Tallinn ✈️.
-Our lawyers will provide preliminary advice and the required legal support throughout the procedure.
+This procedure involves a personal visit to a notary in Tallinn ✈️.
+Our lawyers will provide all necessary legal support.

 ✅ Full legal support